Cultural Connections Board 2024-2025

 In May 2022, Joanne received a Master of Arts in Museum Studies from Johns Hopkins University, where her coursework focused on collections management, curation, exhibition design, and archives.
 Prior to returning to school, she spent 15 years in archaeological consulting – she has always loved learning about and caring for objects!

 In the fall of 2021, Joanne was a Curatorial Intern at the Camron-Stanford House in Oakland, under the guidance of Executive Director Iliana Morton (who also introduced her to Cultural Connections!)
-She has also gained valuable experience while working as the Collections Manager and Studio Administrator for an art conservation studio.
-Currently, she is exploring new options in collections management/ curation/ registration, while continuing to manage the collections, library, and archives at the Oakland Aviation Museum, where she has been for the past two years.
-She is excited for another year as a Cultural Connections board member, and looks forward to creating programs and activities to celebrate the rich culture, history, and creativity of the Bay Area!
+She is excited for another year as a Cultural Connections board member, and looks forward to creating programs and activities to celebrate the rich culture, history, and creativity of the Bay Area.

 A personal glimpse: I have done archaeological field work in Cyprus, been stuck at a train station overnight in Cannes, and on one day in 2019, had breakfast in France, lunch in Monaco, and dinner in Italy (yes, it can be done!)